FAQ

 What types of lenses are available?

-Single vision lenses, made of impact-resistant polycarbonate, are included for free with your purchase.
-They are recommended for Sphere -8.00 to +6.00, Cylinder up to -2.00 prescription range.
+• Single vision lenses, made of impact-resistant polycarbonate, are included for free with your purchase for prescription ranges: Sphere -8.00 to +6.00, Cylinder up to -2.00 prescription range.
+Those with prescriptions outside this range are recommended to purchase 1.67 high-index lenses.

-Photochromic lenses transition from clearer indoors to darker outdoors and feature a fast activation and fade back.
-These lenses are offered in gray or brown tints.
+• Photochromic lenses transition from clearer indoors to darker outdoors and feature a fast activation and fade back.
+These lenses are offered in grey or brown tints.

 What is the cost of the lenses?